 In thinking about what to study, don't adopt the mindset of pursuing an esoteric or overly complicated topic just to impress your professor but that, in reality, does not have any real interest to you.
 Choose a topic that is challenging, but that has at least some interest to you or is something that you care about.
 Obviously, this is easier for courses within your major, but even for those nasty general education classes that you must take in order to graduate [and that provide an additional tuition revenue for the university], try to apply perspectives to the writing assignment that reflect your major.

-For example, if you are an international relations major taking a GE philosophy class where the assignment asks you to apply the question of "what is truth" to some aspect of life, you could choose to study how government leaders attempt to shape truth through the use of nationalistic propaganda.
-Using this approach will not only help you engage with class assignment, but it can create opportunities to understand research problems within your major from an interdisciplinary perspective.
+For example, if you are an international relations major taking a GE philosophy class where the assignment asks you to write a paper concerning the question of "what is truth" to some aspect of life, you could choose to study how government leaders attempt to recast factual truth through the use of nationalistic propaganda.
+Applying problems to write about based on your major will not only help you engage with the class assignment, but it can create opportunities to understand research problems within your preferred area of study from an interdisciplinary perspective.